menu

 Evanston is a larger medium-sized city located in the state of Illinois.
 With a population of 75,070 people and 19 associated neighborhoods, Evanston is the 14th largest community in Illinois.
-Evanston has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Evanston was built prior to World War II, making it one of the older and more historic cities in the country.

 Evanston home prices are not only among the most expensive in Illinois, but Evanston real estate also consistently ranks among the most expensive in America.